Ex-CISA chief Chris Krebs leaving SentinelOne following Trump pressure

 Last week, Trump signed an order that stripped Krebs and employees of the firm of their security clearances.
 The rationale for targeting SentinelOne, whose products are used to fight hackers and cybercriminals, was never publicly explained.

+The targeting of Krebs and his company fits within Trump's wider campaign to use the might of the U.S. government to crush his political opponents.
+And while many in the cybersecurity community privately expressed sympathy with Krebs, few industry leaders have spoken out publicly.

+Last week, Reuters asked 33 cybersecurity firms for their reaction to the pressure being brought to bear on Krebs and SentinelOne.
+All either declined comment or didn't respond.

-CISA declined to comment on the move.
+CISA declined to comment on Krebs' resignation.
 The White House did not immediately return a message seeking comment.